senaite/senaite2.com/docs/user_manual/users_and_security.md

 There are five types of permissions:

-* **Object permissions**: these are the best known permissions and are traditionally used for read and update operations at object level.
+* **Object permissions**: these are the best known permissions and are traditionally used for read and update operations at object level and in most cases, they are not type-specific.
+Thus, these permissions usually apply to objects, regardless of their type.
 The four principal permissions of this type, inherited from Zope framework are:

     * *View*: allow/disallow the user to *view* all information from an electronic record.
 "Sample ID", "Sample Type", "Sample's contact" are